Christopher K. Breuer, MD (Nationwide Children’s Hospital Research Inst.

 (University of California, San Francisco)

 This symposium is designed to advance the use of biologic scaffold materials for regenerative medicine and all general surgery applications.
 The format includes a series of presentations describing the potential benefits and risks associated with the use of such materials, factors that affect performance, and the clinical applications that may benefit most from their use.
-Topics range from the most basic science of cell:matrix interaction, and mechanisms of scaffold remodeling at the molecular level through the preclinical and clinical level.
+Topics range from the most basic science of cell:matrix interaction to mechanisms of scaffold remodeling at the molecular level through the preclinical and clinical level.
 It is not the intent of this symposium to discuss only the beneficial aspects of biologic scaffolds, but just as importantly to identify the problem areas, develop strategies for solving these problems, and initiate collaborations among basic scientists and clinicians in attendance at the meeting.
 Our feedback from previous symposia (this is a bi-annual event) consistently identifies the equal mix of clinicians and basic scientists as the most beneficial and rewarding aspect of the meeting.